ShadowLp174/discord-stt/README.md

 To use the tool you need

-- to know how to [set up a Discord bot](https://discordjs.guide/) which can interact with the [voice channels](https://discordjs.guide/voice/) created using Node.JS
+- to know how to [set up a Discord bot](https://discordjs.guide/) that can interact with the [voice channels](https://discordjs.guide/voice/) created using Node.JS
 - a free [API key for wit.ai](https://wit.ai)

 ## Installation